Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Kyoto Railway Museum (with baby)Price starts from
+👉 See FULL guide to Kyoto Railway Museum (with baby)Average price

 Babies enter free and parents get three nursing rooms, eight change tables, elevators, and stroller storage; the only issue is no stroller rental, so a family must bring its own buggy.